-Other adjustments from Schedule OR-ASC-NP.
-Other adjustments not explained here are claimed on Schedule OR-ASC-NP.
-Enter the federal and Oregon totals from Schedule OR-ASC-NP, Section A. If you're reporting an adjustment, you must include Schedule OR-ASC-NP with your return.
+Total adjustments from Schedule OR-ASC-NP.
+(27F/S) Other adjustments not explained here are claimed on Schedule OR-ASC-NP.
+From Schedule OR-ASC-NP, enter the total on line A7 in the federal column and the total on line A8 in the Oregon column.
+If you're reporting an adjustment, you must include Schedule OR-ASC-NP with your return.